Focus on the child and putting research into practice.

 Full-time enrollment only.
 In-class instruction.

-Our non-thesis Master’s program qualifies graduates to teach from JK to Grade 6 in Ontario schools.
+Our Master’s program qualifies graduates to teach from JK to Grade 6 in Ontario schools.
 We are located at the Dr. Eric Jackman Institute of Child Study, about a 10-minute walk from OISE.

 We believe successful teaching involves understanding child development theories and learning a range of effective, research-informed teaching strategies anchored in inquiry.

 Classes are taught by world-renowned faculty, many of whom began their careers as teachers.

 Our unique program offers practicum placements in Toronto public, Catholic and independent schools, as well as in our on-site Laboratory School.
 In Laboratory School placements, students benefit from working with experienced teacher-researchers.
 This variety in teaching opportunities informs and improves your teaching practice in diverse learning environments.
 Your practice teaching experiences will include an extensive 13-week internship in the second year with opportunities to further your understanding of children and how they learn.